Who are the Berber People?

 Family and Culture of the Berber People

-A traditional word used in the Berber language is ‘Fard’, a word which literally means “The individual is nothing without the tribe”.
-The immediate family comes first and they are the most important thing to these wonderful people.
-Most of the time family members live together and most stay close to home, women children and extended family actually end up working together closely in their own homes.
+A traditional word used in the Berber language is 'Fard', a word which literally means "The individual is nothing without the tribe".
+The immediate family comes first and they are the most important thing to them.
+Most of the time family members live together and most stay close to home.
+Women children and extended family actually end up working together closely in their own homes.

 If you look into some of the religious beliefs of the Berber people, interestingly they actually believe in a spiritual dimension, or 'Baraka' or the positive power of the saints.
 It is a major source of what has inspired most artisans in Morocco and often is what helps to create the traditional designs of the Berber people.

-For example, I say an adorable little boy on the street in Marrakech, and told the mother ‘oh he is sooooo cute’ and smiled and motioned that I wanted to pinch his cheeks.
-The guide I was with told me to say Baraka, which would deter the evil eye, because it is very common for mothers to be superstitious that you will jinx their children by doing this — so saying this word can avoid the curse of the evil eye.
-Another example is of a Berber woman dancing in Jamma el-fna with a certain colored scarve over her head to get rid of a certain demon or bad spirit that could be plaguing her life.
-(See video above)
+For example, I saw an adorable little boy on the street in Marrakech, and told the mother 'oh he is sooooo cute' and smiled and motioned that I wanted to pinch his cheeks.
+The guide I was with told me to say, Baraka, which would deter the evil eye because it is very common for mothers to be superstitious that they will jinx their children by doing this -- so saying this word can avoid the curse of the evil eye.
+Another example is of a Berber woman dancing in Jamma el-fna with a certain colored scarf over her head to get rid of a certain demon or bad spirit that could be plaguing her life.